KeliumWorks/KWs_render_misc/README.md

 ![Connector](images/gx16k.jpg?raw=true)
 ![Fullcable](images/fullcable.jpg?raw=true)

-Consider using our keyboards with your keycap in your scene ;)
+Consider using our keyboards with your keycaps in your scene ;) Our keyboard 3d model vailable here: https://github.com/KeliumWorks/Pillow65-3dmodel

+## Special thanks to:
+- ImperfectLink helping the conversion to get better model from parametric model.
+- Swishy from Keycap Designers Discord Server for advices.

 ---
 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]